 - Is your CPU overclock crashing games?
-Many users claim that this happens on a regular basis.
+Many users claim that this happens regularly.

 - To make sure that your overclock is stable, it’s always a good idea to perform a stress test with reliable software tools created for this purpose.

-This can be a problem since you won’t be able to run the game properly, especially if the crashes are occurring regularly.
+This can be a problem since you won’t be able to run the game properly, mainly if the crashes are regularly occurring.

-Fixing this issue can be a hard task, and in today’s guide, we’re going to show you a couple of solutions that might help you fix this problem.
+Fixing this issue can be challenging, and in today’s guide, we’ll show you a couple of solutions that might help you fix this problem.

 1. Remove different overclocking and monitoring software